• Home |

 Cost and Availability

-Because Americans have a love affair with semi-automatic polymer-framed pistols like Glocks, SIGs, and Smith & Wesson M&Ps, many of them are designed and manufactured each year.
 Unfortunately, that means fewer revolvers are hitting gun stores.
 Even fewer revolvers chambered in .38 Special are rolling off assembly lines these days, so your options for a carry gun chambered in this mild-recoiling cartridge may be limited.

 Buying in bulk is always a smart choice.
-That's why you should check out our stock of bulk 45 ACP ammo, or visit our bulk 38 Special Ammo page.
+That's why you should check out our stock of bulk 45 ACP ammo, or visit our bulk 38 Special Ammo page!

-.357 Magnum
+.357 Magnum - Best Primary Revolver

 The .357 Magnum was easily the most popular handgun cartridge of the twentieth century.
 Introduced in the 1930s, the .357 Mag was designed as a high-velocity round to help law enforcement punch through the car doors and auto glass used as cover by Prohibition-era gangsters.

+Although modern defensive shooters have embraced newer cartridges designed for semi-automatic pistols, the .357 Magnum still has plenty to offer.
 While .357 Magnum revolvers are generally too bulky and heavy for concealed carry, they make great sidearms.

 Recoil

-It’s safe to expect any cartridge with the word “Magnum” in its name to be a heavy kicker.
-However, on the spectrum of handgun recoil, the .357 Magnum sits somewhere in the middle.
+It’s safe to expect any centerfire cartridge with the word “Magnum” in its name to be a heavy kicker.

 Power and Penetration